johnlavelle/johnlavelle/eo-slides.md

 # Sentinel Hub based processing chain

 * Many processing scripts available in the [Custom Scripts repo](https://custom-scripts.sentinel-hub.com/#sentinel-2)
-* Python had been code developed to provide a CLI to the custom scripts
+* Python developed to provide a CLI to the custom scripts
-* Processing done on Sentinel-Hub's servers'
+* The processing is done on Sentinel-Hub's servers'
-* Does mosaicing for given month, etc.
+* It does mosaicing for given interval (month, etc.)

 ---
 # The system architecture